robinagandhi/swa/pages/syllabus.md

 # Exams
 There will be a mid-term and a final exam.
 The exams will consist of essay-type questions which may require design and modeling activities.
 These exams will allow full access to technology and are intended to help focus on the essential parts of the course material, reinforce learning, and provide timely feedback.
 The exam questions will typically have multiple parts, be sure you answer all the parts.

-# Synchronous Working Sessions
+# Team Working Sessions
 Synchronous working sessions for teams will correspond to the stages of the software development lifecycle.
 The objective of these sessions is to gain hands-on experience with various techniques and tools for software assurance and apply them to understand the engineering activities necessary for building security in.
 Details about these sessions will follow as we go further into the semester.

 # Team-based Semester Project
-Read all about it [here](https://robinagandhi.github.io/swa/pages/project.html).
+We will examine this aspect of the course in more detail next in this Module.

 # Grading
 20% Mid-term